Wilfred2668/Volunteer-Connect---Google-Solutions-2025/volunteer-connect/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Google Solutions Challenge 2025
 - Next.js team for the amazing framework
 - Firebase team for the backend services
-- All contributors and volunteers